Do you know of any magic indicator that can always successfully point out the next market crash?

 So, the yield curve is actually not a very reliable tool to use, to predict where the marketing is going.
 In fact, you can use many tools.
 It is just very difficult to guess where the market is going.

 And you know what, you don’t have to do so.
-Because score of evidence tells us that regardless of short term fluctuation, regardless of crisis, geopolitical situation, in the long term, the stock market always goes up.
+Because the score of evidence tells us that regardless of short term fluctuation, regardless of the crisis, the geopolitical situation, in the long term, the stock market always goes up.

 But does that mean that all economic indicators, all these tools, they are useless?

 Of course not, they are useful.
 However, I think many people use these tools wrongly.
 These tools should not affect our long-term investment decision.
 These tools help us to make preparation for our short-term personal finance decision.